dugusword/transformer/README.md

 # Transformer
-A PyTorch Implementation of Transformer
+A PyTorch Implementation of Transformer, for learning and research purpose.